 “You see a lot, Doctor.
 But are you strong enough to point that high-powered perception at yourself?
 What about it?
 Why don’t you – why don’t you look at yourself and write down what you see?
 Or maybe you’re afraid to.” – Clarice Starling, Silence of the Lambs

-Claire Collins is a first year medical student at University of Michigan Medical School.
-When she’s not on campus, she enjoys going on walks with her husband and pitbull boxer dog, coaching tennis, and working on women’s empowerment issues.
+Claire Collins is a third-year medical student at the University of Michigan Medical School.
+When she’s not on campus, she enjoys hanging with her husband and three dogs.